 4. Texas instrument TI-83.

-It is a graphing calculator.
-You can use this calculator to solve problems on the subjects like pre-algebra, statistics, basic graphics, etc.
+A graphing calculator can solve problems like pre-algebra, statistics, basic graphics, etc.

-- The built quality of the calculator is great and is sure to last long.
+- The calculator’s built quality is great and will likely last long.

 - The calculator provides pre-loaded apps and extensive support.